civican/legisinfo/44-1/bills/C-33/bill_text.md

       cancel the exemption, if in the opinion of the Minister the cancellation is in the public interest or the exemption is likely to threaten safe railway operations; and

       amend the exemption, if in the opinion of the Minister the amendment is in the public interest and is not likely to threaten safe railway operations.

+    **(10)** Any exemption granted under subsection (1) or (2) shall be published on the Transport Canada website and by any other means that the Minister considers appropriate within 30 days after it comes into force.

 ### Section 9